trampgeek/moodle-qtype_coderunner/Readme.md

 ## Introduction

-CodeRunner is a Moodle question type that requests students to submit program code to some given specification.
-The submission is graded by running a series of tests on the code in a sandbox, comparing the output with the expected output.
+CodeRunner is a Moodle question type that allows teachers to run a program in order to grade a student's answer.
+By far the most common use of CodeRunner is in programming courses where students are asked to write program code to some specification and that code is then graded by running it in a series of tests.
+CodeRunner questions have also been used in other areas of computer science and engineering to grade questions in which many different correct answers are possible and a program must be used to assess correctness.
-A trivial example might be a Python function *sqr(x)* that returns its parameter squared, but there is essentially no limit on the complexity of questions that can be asked.
+However, the focus throughout most of this document will be on programming questions, where the students' code is being graded.

-Regardless of the behaviour chosen for a quiz, CodeRunner questions always run in an adaptive mode, in which students can click a *Check* button to see if their code passes the tests.
-If not, they can resubmit, typically for a small penalty.
-In the typical
-'all-or-nothing' mode, all test cases must pass if the submission is to be awarded any marks.
+Regardless of the behaviour chosen for a quiz, CodeRunner questions always run in an adaptive mode, in which students can click a *Check* button to see if their code passes the tests defined in the question.
+If not, students can resubmit, typically for a  small penalty.
+In the typical 'all-or-nothing' mode, all test cases must pass if the submission is to be awarded any marks.
 The mark for a set of questions in a quiz is then determined primarily by which questions the student is able